vsergeev/btckeygenie/README.md

 public key computation.
 Use at your own risk in a public facing setting (e.g. web).
 If you have some experience or thoughts on this matter, please let me know.

+gimme-bitcoin-address is MIT licensed.
+See the provided LICENSE file.

+Donations are welcome at `15PKyTs3jJ3Nyf3i6R7D9tfGCY1ZbtqWdv` :)

 Feel free to report any issues, bug reports, or suggestions at github or by email at vsergeev at gmail.